-The program consists of five progressive steps that - in the case of an employee with continuing absenteeism - include four letters, three counseling sessions and, finally, dismissal.
-Those with improved attendance for the required period of time receive a letter of congratulations from the Assistant/Deputy Chief in charge of the program - a copy of which goes in their personnel file - and are removed from the list.
+The program consists of five progressive steps that, in the case of an employee with continuing absenteeism, include four letters, three counseling sessions and, finally, dismissal.
+Those with improved attendance for the required period of time receive a letter of congratulations from the Assistant/Deputy Chief in charge of the program, a copy of which goes in their personnel file.
+These successful employees are then removed from the AMP.